The Ayam Cemani has certainly had people talking excitedly about it over the last few years.

-- Feathers are all black and are close fitting to the body.
-Skin, eyes, wattles and comb should all be black.
-No other color should be seen.
+- Feathers are all black and are close-fitting to the body.
+Skin, eyes, wattles, and comb should all be black.
+You should see no other color.

 - The feathers may show a beetle-green to purple iridescence in sunlight.

-Cemanis in general seem to be a friendly and likeable bird.
-They are intelligent, gentle and docile – including the roosters.
+Cemani’s in general seems to be a friendly and likable bird.
+They are intelligent, gentle, and docile – including the roosters.

-They have been described as flighty, but most people who have them or raise them say this is not so.
-They are an easy to handle and low maintenance fowl.
+Ayam Cemani breed has been described as flighty, but most people who have them or raise them say this is not so.
+They are easy to handle and low maintenance fowl.